Quentin-Desmettre/Epitech-MyRunner/README.md

 ## Installation

-Before installing this project, make sure [CSFML](https://www.sfml-dev.org/download/csfml/index.php) is installed, and that you run on windows.
+Before installing this project, make sure [CSFML](https://www.sfml-dev.org/download/csfml/index.php) is installed, and that you run your computer on linux.

 ```bash
 # clone the repo